 While I certainly can find points of agreement with Domelle, I find it troubling that he would equate training a dog with training a child.
-Dog owners often take their dog to obedience school.
-I suspect, knowing that Domelle is IFB, that Domelle thinks that the home and the church is akin to a dog obedience school.
+Dog owners often take their animals to obedience school.
+I suspect, knowing that Domelle is an Independent Fundamentalist Baptist (IFB) preacher, he thinks that the home and the church are akin to a dog obedience school.
 Train them when they are young and they will obey and turn out well.
 Teach a child to come when called for, sit or run when commanded to do so, and urinate and defecate in the proper place, and all will be well, right?

 Fundamentalists like Domelle think that every problem can be solved with discipline and obedience.
-Read the Bible, pray, attend church, tithe, and witness.
-These must be drilled into a Christians head until they become second nature.
-These are the first steps, the first works, that a Christian must take on the path of obedience.
-Once indoctrinated, they are more likely to obey the other laws, commands, and precepts found in the Bible.
-Start young, and as the child grows older it will be easier to get them to accept whatever the pastor says is truth.
-If the pastor says, THE BIBLE SAYS, that’s the dog’s, I mean the child’s cue to perk up, listen, and obey.
+Read and study the Bible, pray without ceasing, attend church every time the doors are open, tithe and give offerings to the church, and witness to unbelievers.
+These practices must be drilled into Christian heads until they become second nature.
+These are the first steps, the first works, that Christians must take on the path of obedience.
+Once indoctrinated, believers are more likely to obey other laws, commands, and precepts preachers say are straight from God himself.
+Start the indoctrination and conditioning when children are young, it will be easier to get them to accept whatever the pastor says is “truth” when they get older.
+If the pastor says, THE BIBLE SAYS, that’s the dog’s, I mean the child’s, cue to perk up, listen, and obey.

-Like every IFB preacher, Domelle sees Proverbs 22:6 as a blueprint for raising children who turn out right, Domelle believes parents must train their children in THE WAY to have any hope of their children turning out as God-fearing, pastor obeying Christians.
-According to Proverbs 22:6, if parents train their child in the proper way, when the child is old they will not depart from their training.
+Like every IFB preacher, Domelle sees Proverbs 22:6 as the blueprint for raising children who turn out “right.”
+Domelle believes parents must train their children in THE WAY to have any hope of their children turning out as God-fearing, pastor-obeying born-again Christians.
+According to Proverbs 22:6, if parents train their children in the proper way, when they grow old they will not depart from their training.
 However, as the readership of this blog can attest, this training does not automatically result in adult children loving, serving, and obeying the Christian God.

-Domelle’s child rearing model is based on strict rules and obedience.
+Domelle’s child-rearing model is based on strict rules and obedience.
 Do this and thou shalt live, is the gospel of Evangelicalism.
-For all their talk about grace, the Evangelical really believes in a gospel of works.
-Believe the right things + live the right way = a divine doggie treat called heaven after death.
+For all their talk about grace, Evangelicals really believe in a gospel of works.
+Believe the “right” things + live the “right” way = a divine doggie treat called Heaven after death.
 While many Evangelicals will likely object to my characterization of their beliefs, once all the flowery theological jargon is stripped away, what is left is a belief system that requires fidelity to certain beliefs and a life lived according to those beliefs.
-Anyone who doesn’t believe the right things and live the right way doesn’t get a divine doggie treat when they die.
+Anyone who doesn’t believe the right things and live the right way doesn’t get a treat when they die.

 When their father, the only pastor they ever had, left the ministry and later left Christianity, they were forced to fend for themselves.
-No longer were they trained pets, obedient to every command from the earthly and heavenly father.
-Instead, they became wild animals roaming free without the leash of the Bible or the hovering presence of their father.
-Instead of following a predetermined path, each of them were/are free to wander down a path of their own choosing.
+No longer were they trained pets, obedient to every command from their earthly and heavenly father.
+They became wild animals roaming free without the leash of the Bible or the hovering presence of their father.
+Instead of following a predetermined path, each of them was/is free to wander down paths of their own choosing.
 No dog whistle or stern command to call them back.
 They are F-R-E-E, free from the strictures of Evangelicalism, the Bible, their parents, and grandparents.

 Polly is free to be whom and whatever she wishes.
 If she wanted to start attending the local Fundamentalist Baptist Church she is free to do so and even has my blessing.
 For now, she doesn’t.
-She may never believe like I believe, but in my new way of thinking that is OK.
+She may never believe as I believe, but in my new way of thinking, that is okay.
 I really don’t care what others think.
 Are you happy?
 Are you at peace?
 Are you living a good, productive life?
 Do you enjoy life?
 Yes, to these questions is good enough for me.

 I have six children, three who are out on their own.
 For many years I was the spiritual patriarch of the family.
 Everyone looked to me for the answers.
 I feel somewhat burdened over my children.
 I feel like I have left them out on their own with no protection.
 But, I know they have good minds and can think and reason for themselves.
 Whatever they decide about God, religion, politics, or American League baseball is fine with me.